mitinarseny/jg/README.md

 Unfortunately, these generators are not flexible enough in strings generation.
-They support only a fixed range of categories (e.g. *Name*, *City*, *Country*, etc...) which are *internally* used to take appropriate wordlist to select strings from.
+They support only a fixed range of categories (e.g. *Name*, *City*, *Country*, etc...) which are *internally* selected appropriate wordlist to take strings from.
 So there is no way to manually pass a dictionary to these generators.

 `jg` supports passing external dictionaries with [files](#files) flag.